Cats are worthy of being muses and the famous cat paintings are a witness to it.

-Known to use geometric lines, asymmetrical structures with simple colors, the belief of this movement was to use abstract to go beyond the limits of life and conventional art.
+Known to use geometric lines, and asymmetrical structures with simple colors, the De Stijl movement used abstract artwork to go beyond the limits of life and conventional art.

-Primarily his paintings consisted of the three primary colors – yellow, blue, and red.
+Primarily his paintings consisted of three primary colors – yellow, blue, and red.

 The result of which was The Cat.

 Depicting the face of the cat from both sides and front using black, orange, red, and white as the only colors.

 Indeed, one of the best famous paintings with cats – and very decent too.

 Painted in: 1914